 Assume images online are protected by copyright

 Never assume that an image is not under copyright without checking.
-You should not use photographs, or images randomly taken from the Internet without explicit written permission or a license from the copyright owner.
+You should not use photographs or images taken from the internet without explicit written permission or a license from the copyright owner.
 This applies to news photographs and stock images as well.
 Usually news and stock images must be licensed for use by paying a fee.
 Be sure to follow any terms laid out in the licensing agreement, including credit attribution.

 Where to get images

 You can of course take your own photographs, and use them freely.
-You can also freely use the photographs from the LWV Flikr site, as those images are licensed for use by Local Leagues.
+You can also freely use the photographs from the LWVUS Flickr site, as those images are licensed for use by local Leagues.
 If you wish to use images that are out of copyright, make sure you do your due diligence and confirm they are actually out of copyright.